semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 This article is the first of many to come about Elasticsearch.
 Elasticsearch is a vast and amazing technology, and I could go on talking about it for hours.

-So first, let me introduce the summary of this very first article :
+So first, let me introduce the summary of this very first article:

 1. A smooth introduction to Elasticsearch
-2. Theoretical approach : What's under the armor of Elasticsearch ?
+2. Theoretical approach: What's under the armor of Elasticsearch ?
 3. Installation and configuration of Elasticsearch
-4. Querying : Basic CRUD
+4. Querying: Basic CRUD
 5. Introduction to plugins

 ***